cldwalker/dotfiles/.bash/completion/README.markdown

 cd's to them.
 In that function, I also call basename_to_full_path.rb, passing the -k option my config key (step 2).
 In the same file, I also write a complete statement making sure to pass my key to the path_completer.rb script (step 3) and my bash function c.

+Todo
+====

+Explore providing different completions for different arguments of a command.
+Could come in handy for autocompleting methods for my gri() function.